Emma Byrne

-Emma Anne Byrne (born 14 June 1979) is an Irish football goalkeeper who played for the Republic of Ireland women's national football team on a record 134 occasions and served as captain of the team.
+Emma Anne Byrne (born 14 June 1979) is an Irish former footballer who played as a goalkeeper.
+She played for the Republic of Ireland on a record 134 occasions and served as captain of the team.
 She spent almost 17 years with Arsenal before joining Brighton & Hove Albion in January 2017.
+Byrne currently serves as manager for Lewes F.C. and head of goalkeeping.

 Club career

 Byrne started playing as a schoolgirl for Leixlip United before moving to as a goalkeeper to St Patrick's Athletic in the Dublin Women's Soccer League and then agreed to join professional Danish Elitedivisionen club Fortuna Hjørring after completing her schooling.
-After spending one year in Denmark, Bryne returned to Ireland because she was homesick and took a job as a secretary with the Health Board.
+After spending one year in Denmark, Byrne returned to Ireland because she was homesick and took a job as a secretary with the Health Board.

-When Arsenal Ladies' goalkeeper Lesley Higgs was injured, the club's Irish midfielder Ciara Grant alerted Arsenal manager Vic Akers to her friend Bryne's availability.
+When Arsenal Ladies' goalkeeper Lesley Higgs was injured, the club's Irish midfielder Ciara Grant alerted Arsenal manager Vic Akers to her friend Byrne's availability.
 Byrne joined Arsenal in January 2000 and quickly became their first choice goalkeeper.
 She won a domestic treble in her first full season with Arsenal, saving a penalty in the 2001 FA Women's Cup final win over Fulham, and was voted club Players' Player of the Year in 2003 and 2005.

-She became a European champion with Arsenal in April 2007, when they beat Umeå IK in the 2007 UEFA Women's Cup Final 1–0 on aggregate, a tie in which she made numerous vital saves in the home and away games.
+In 2006-07, Byrne was part of the Arsenal squad which won every single League game as well as the quadruple.
+She also became a European champion with Arsenal in April 2007, when they beat Umeå IK in the 2007 UEFA Women's Cup Final 1–0 on aggregate, a tie in which she made numerous vital saves in the home and away games.
 In 2008 she rejected an offer to join American Women's Professional Soccer franchise Boston Breakers, who failed to match her salary expectations.

 Byrne was given a free transfer by Arsenal in December 2016 on the expiry of her contract, after being supplanted in the team by Sari van Veenendaal.
+With Arsenal, Byrne won eleven league titles, ten FA Women's Cups, five FA Women's Premier League Cups, two FA Women's League Cups and the UEFA Women's Champions League once.
+She holds the record number of appearances for Arsenal with 459.

 She agreed to join FA WSL 2 club Brighton & Hove Albion Women for the FA WSL Spring Series.
 On 4 August 2017, 38-year-old Byrne announced her retirement from football on Twitter.

 In August 2019 it was announced that Byrne had come out of retirement to join Spanish club Terrassa FC.